New Jersey Court Records

 In New Jersey, juvenile records are publicly inaccessible.
 Only authorized persons or persons with a subpoena or court order may access juvenile records.
 Requesting parties must also obtain the juvenile’s parent or guardian’s consent.
 If the record’s subject is above 18, the requesting party must obtain the person’s consent.

-Requesting parties must fill and submit a Records Request Form and an Authorization to Release Protected Information.
-Requesting parties must then send the completed forms to the Juvenile Justice Commission through email or fax at juvrecords@jjc.nj.gov or 609–943–4611, respectively.
+Requesting parties must complete and submit a Records Request Form and an Authorization to Release Protected Information.
+They must then send the completed forms to the Juvenile Justice Commission by email or fax at juvrecords@jjc.nj.gov or 609–943–4611, respectively.

 - The name of the person involved in the record, unless said person is a juvenile

-No, it is not possible to look up New Jersey juvenile records online.
+No, it is generally not possible to look up New Jersey juvenile records online.
 By law, New Jersey juvenile records are not publicly accessible.
 However, there are exceptions for records of offenses involving bodily harm and serious property damage.
-Even so, if the court seals juvenile records on request, such records will no longer be publicly accessible.
-In order to seal juvenile records, the petitioner must convince the court that there is just cause for sealing.
-Interested parties must contact the Juvenile Justice Commission and submit required documentation to request juvenile records.
+Even so, if the court seals juvenile records on request, such records are typically no longer publicly accessible.
+In order to seal juvenile records, the petitioner generally must convince the court that there is just cause for sealing.
+Interested parties must contact the Juvenile Justice Commission and submit the required documentation to request juvenile records.

 Do New Jersey Juvenile Records Show up on Background Checks?